Sharp variance estimator and causal bootstrap in stratified randomized experiments: Sharp Variance Estimator

-Combining Proposition~\ref{prop:agl} and Theorem~\ref{theoremAGLconvergence}, we can construct an asymptotically narrowest valid $1 - \alpha$ confidence interval for $\tau$: $(\hat \tau-\sigmaAGL z_{1-\alpha/2}/\sqrt n,\hat \tau+\sigmaAGL z_{1-\alpha/2}/\sqrt n)$.
-The asymptotic coverage rate of this confidence interval is no less than $1- \alpha$ and is equal to $1- \alpha$ if and only if $\yi[1]$ and $\yi[0]$ are co-monotonic in each stratum.
-Although the sharp variance estimator produces an asymptotically narrowest confidence interval, it combined with normal approximation tends to be anti-conservative in finite-sample simulations, especially when the potential outcomes are co-monotonic \citep{aronow2014,imbens2018causal}.
-To address this problem, we propose a causal bootstrap method, which achieves a second-order refinement and leads to better finite-sample performance.
+Although the sharp variance estimator produces an asymptotically narrowest confidence interval, combining it with the normal approximation may lead to anti-conservative results in finite-sample simulations, especially when the potential outcomes are co-monotonic \citep{aronow2014,imbens2018causal}.
+To address this problem, we propose a causal bootstrap method that achieves second-order refinement and offers better finite-sample performance.